Palytoxin: Mechanism

 The toxicity of palytoxin is due to its binding to external part of Na+/K+-ATPase (the sodium–potassium pump), where it interacts with the natural binding site of ouabain with very high affinity.
 Na+/K+-ATPase is a transmembrane protein, which is found on the surface of every vertebrate cell.
 The sodium–potassium pump is necessary for viability of all cells, and this explains the fact that palytoxin affects all cells.
 Through this channel, which it forms within the sodium–potassium pump, monovalent positive ions such as sodium and potassium can diffuse freely, thereby destroying the ion gradient of the cell.
 Once palytoxin is bound to the pump, it flips constantly between open and normal conformations.
 The open conformation is more likely (over 90% probability).
 If palytoxin detaches, the pump will return to closed conformation.
 In open conformation, millions of ions diffuse through the pump per second, whereas only about one hundred ions per second are transported through a normally functioning transporter.

 Loss of ion gradient leads to death and hemolysis of red blood cells, for example, and also to violent contractions of heart and other muscle cells.

 First evidence of the mechanism described above was obtained in 1981 and the proposed mechanism was published in 1982.
-Because the mechanism of action of palytoxin was so unlike any other, it was initially not widely accepted.
+As the mechanism of action of palytoxin was so unlike any other, it was initially not widely accepted.
 This was primarily because it was not expected that a pump which provides active transport, could become an ion channel by binding of a compound such as palytoxin.
 Therefore, there were some alternative hypotheses, which were reviewed by Frelin and van Renterghem in 1995.
 The breakthrough research which is seen as proof for the sodium–potassium pump mechanism was performed in yeast cells (Saccharomyces cerevisiae).
 These cells do not have the sodium–potassium pump, and hence palytoxin does not affect them.
 But once they were given the DNA to encode for complete sheep Na+/K+-ATPase, they were killed by palytoxin.

 Toxicity

-From intravenous (IV) animal studies the toxic dose (LD50) of palytoxin via IV for humans has been estimated by extrapolation to be between 2.3–31.5 micrograms (µg) of palytoxin.
-An acute oral reference dose has been suggested to be 64 µg for a person with weight of 60 kg.
+From intravenous (IV) animal studies the toxic dose (LD50) of palytoxin via IV for humans has been estimated by extrapolation to be between 2.3 and 31.5 micrograms (μg) of palytoxin.
+An acute oral reference dose has been suggested to be 64 μg for a person with weight of 60 kg.
 Acute reference dose means a dose that can be safely ingested over a short period of time, usually during one meal or one day.

 In comparison to IV injection, the toxicity of palytoxin in various animals via intramuscular and subcutaneous injections are 2.5 and 4–30 times higher, respectively.
 Upon ingestion the toxicity in animals has been 200 times less than via IV.
 In the table below, there are listed some LD50 values for partially pure palytoxin obtained from different Palythoa.
 These values represent the amount of palytoxin required to kill half of the test animals.
-Values are in micrograms (µg) per kilogram of the animal's weight and have been measured 24 hours after the initial exposure.
+Values are in micrograms (μg) per kilogram of the animal's weight and have been measured 24 hours after the initial exposure.